Work For Us

 Working for us

 We're motivated to make a difference, in a big way.
 With that in mind, we encourage curiosity and thinking differently in order to do so.
 If you have an idea, we want to hear it.
 We encourage our team members to lead, giving them the opportunity to shape their roles and grow as fast as we do.
 Each of our roles are intentionally scoped to contribute to delivering on our mission.

-Opportunities may be available for students who receive academic credit or a stipend to undertake an academic placement with us.
-Proposals should be sent to [email protected] and must include the dates of availability, areas of work interest and available academic credit and stipend.
-We are able to offer work experience rather than 'office experience' and welcome proposals from students based across the world, who will be supervised remotely.
+Opportunities may be available on an ad hoc basis for current students who receive academic credit or a stipend to undertake a placement with us to support their own academic work.
+Proposals should be sent to [email protected] and must include the dates of availability, areas of work interest and available academic credit or stipend.
+Such placements are unremunerated and must support the intern’s academic studies in an official way.

 Equal Opportunities Policy